dannybrown37/dotfiles/README.md

 * cht: curl cht.sh for commonly used tools/languages.
 Add new ones as needed in cht/.cht_sh_index
 * gg/google: google something from the terminal, no quotes needed, pops open a web browser
 * mk: mkdir and cd into it
+* node_project_init: spin up a git repo, gitignore file, and package.json for a Node project
 * pr: open pull request from current branch into default branch.
 GitHub and Bitbucket supported

 ## Other Config Options